So Young (film): Plot

-Eventually graduation comes upon Wei and Xiaozheng.
-At the on-campus recruitment and interview fair, Wei hopes she and Xiaozheng can work at the same company and thus remain together.
+Eventually graduation came upon Wei and Xiaozheng.
+At the on-campus job fair, Wei hoped she and Xiaozheng would work at the same company and thus remained together.
 Unbeknownst to Wei, Xiaozheng had applied to and obtained a graduate fellowship to study architecture in America.
-When Wei finally learns of his plan, she confronts Xiaozheng to ask why she was the last one to know.
-Xiaozheng explains that he could not tell her because he was afraid of hurting her and reiterates that he could not make any mistake in his life, so he had to make the choice to leave her to make a better future for himself.
+When Wei eventually learned of his plan from her roommates, she confronted Xiaozheng to ask why she was the last one to know.
+Xiaozheng explained that he could not tell her because he was afraid of hurting her and reiterated that he could not make any mistake in his life, so he had to make the difficult choice to leave her to make a better future for himself.

-A few years later, Wei has become a mature professional who excels in her work, much different from her bygone youthful days.
-One day she suddenly encounters Lin Jing.
-Jing explains that he left abruptly then because he learned his father was having an affair with Wei's mother, so he could not face Wei.
+A few years later, Wei became a mature professional who excelled in her work, much different from her bygone youthful days.
+One day she suddenly encountered Lin Jing.
+Jing explained that he left abruptly back then because he learned that his father was having an affair with Wei's mother, so he could not face Wei.
 He never went to America, but avoided contact with Wei.
-The one time when he saw Wei on at her campus, she was happy with Xiaozheng.
-Now, however, he wants to come back and rekindle their friendship and romance.
-At the same time, Xiaozheng has also returned from America as an accomplished architect.
-Though he has everything professionally that he was determined to get, Xiaozheng finds his life to be empty.
-He deeply regrets letting go of Wei, realizing that his time with her was the only time he could be his true self, and thus he also wants to rekindle their relationship.
+The one time when he saw Wei on her college campus was when she was happy with Xiaozheng.
+Now, however, he wanted to come back and rekindle their friendship and romance.
+At the same time, Xiaozheng also returned from America as an accomplished architect.
+Though he had everything professionally that he was determined to achieve, Xiaozheng found his life hollow.
+He deeply regretted he choice to let Wei go, realizing that his time with her was the only time he could be his true self, and thus he also wanted to rekindle their relationship.
 However, Wei on their first meeting firmly rejects Xiaocheng.
-Not long afterward, Ruan Guan is killed in a car accident when trying to meet her university boyfriend one last time before she marries another man.
-Wei, in grief, asks Lin Jing to marry her.
-However, she later calls it off when Lin Jing tells Wei about another girl that loved him during their time apart.
-Afterwards, Xiaocheng and Wei meet once more at the aquarium to reminisce.
-There Xiaozheng asks Wei, "Can I start over, and love you again?" to which Wei replies, "Xiaozheng, we spent our youth together, we owe each other nothing... youth is something you can only relive in memory."
+Not long afterward, Ruan Guan was killed in a car accident when trying to meet her university boyfriend one last time before she was to marry another man.
+Wei, in grief, asked Lin Jing to marry her.
+However, she later called it off when Lin Jing told Wei about another girl who was in love with him during their time apart.
+Afterwards, Xiaocheng and Wei met once more at the aquarium, where they spent happy times right before Xiaozheng had to leave for America, to reminisce.
+There Xiaozheng asked Wei, "I woudl like to start over, would you let me love you again?"
+Wei replied, "Xiaozheng, we spent our youth together, we owe each other nothing... youth is something you can only relive in memory." implying they could never go back to who they were hence rekindling the romance would be unlikely.